Just hours after getting off the plane from Afghanistan, Dusty and Lou jumped

 a torn T shirt with Arabic writing on it that said "Hodgies do it in the

 sand".
-Jake carried his SIG 45 in the right pocket of his cargo shorts.
+Lou carried his SIG 45 in the right pocket of his cargo shorts.
 Both

 of them were legal to carry a concealed hand gun; not because they just got